On entropic and almost multilinear representability of matroids: Introduction

 Multilinear matroids found applications to network coding capacity: In~\cite{ElR10}, El Rouayheb et al.\ constructed linear network capacity problems equivalent to multilinear matroid representability.
 Our previous result in~\cite{KY19} implies that the question whether an instance of the network coding problem has a linear vector coding solution is undecidable. \Cref{thm:almost} implies that it is also undecidable whether an instance of the network coding problem has an approximate linear vector coding solution.

 A natural extension of both theorems is the question whether almost entropic representability is also undecidable.
-We believe the techniques of~\Cref{thm:almost} should extend to prove this result, and we aim to accomplish this in a forthcoming article.
+This will be shown to be the case in the upcoming paper~\cite{almost_entropic}, which crucially relies on our work here for the almost-multilinear case.